Top 5 Condition Monitoring Sensors in 2026

 Best for: Teams that want a managed monitoring service where external analysts interpret sensor data.

 AssetWatch provides wireless sensors and a cloud platform supported by remote condition-monitoring analysts.
-This model is useful for facilities without internal vibration expertise.
+This model is designed for facilities that prefer to have external specialists handle data interpretation rather than building that capability internally.

 Notable Features